-VCU Career Services is currently short-staffed and will not be able to fulfill one-time program and workshop requests outside of specific classroom presentations with faculty and pre-scheduled events with campus partners at this time.
-If you would like to make a formal presentation request for this semester, please fill out our Request a Presentation Google Form and someone from our team will be back in touch with you within the week.
+We are happy to support faculty and staff in bringing career services to your students.
+If you would like to request a class presentation or workshop, please fill out our Request a Presentation Google Form and someone from our team will be back in touch with you within the week.
 We ask for at least two weeks notice prior to any program so we can assign a staff member and they can plan appropriately.
 We thank you for your patience and look forward to working with you again soon.

 Resources for faculty and staff

 We understand that as faculty members you are interested in teaching students both in and outside of the classroom.
 You recognize that the student’s journey doesn’t end at graduation.
 You also know that success in the workforce requires that your students understand more than what they learn in class.

 So how can you prepare your students with the career competencies that today’s employers are expecting?
 What are the critical career skills your students need for success?
 Look over our career curriculum information below to learn how to integrate career development activities into your syllabus.

 For additional information or consultation, please contact Haley Sims, firstname.lastname@example.org, senior associate director of career advising.

 Implementing career development into your courses